 - Martabak – is a pan-fried bread filled with egg, veggies or minced meat

 Ask in warungs on the street, you shouldn’t have difficulties finding these.
 Both are cheap and fulfilling, even though it may sound unhealthy, they are staples on Indonesian streets.

 We’ve enjoyed eating here:

 - Boom burger – this place was packed every night.
-They have burgers, burritos, pancakes, soups, fresh juices and more for the very good price.
+They have burgers, burritos, pancakes, soups, fresh juices and more for a very good price.

 - The Mexican in Town – my favourite food is Mexican wherever we are.
 So when you get tired of Indonesian food, this is a nice place to go.

 - Seafood restaurant – fresh fish on display in front of the restaurant.
 After you choose, it will be grilled in front of you and served with rice and chili.
 Yummy! (dinner for two plus beers cost us 230,00 IDR (16 USD)